Some Facts About

-- All U.S. Habitat affiliates are asked to “tithe” – give 10 percent of their contributions to fund house building work in other nations.
-Our Milledgeville-Baldwin affiliate is currently supporting Habitat in Nepal for the 2021-2022 year.
+- All U.S. Habitat affiliates are asked to “tithe” – to fund house building work in other nations.
+Our Milledgeville-Baldwin affiliate is currently supporting Habitat in Nepal.

 - Since 1976, Habitat for Humanity has worked in partnership with families to build more than 300,000 houses around the world, providing more than 1.5 million people in more than 3,000 communities with safe, decent, affordable shelter.

 - Habitat is the 11th largest home builder in the United States (according to 2009 Builder Magazine).